Technical Design

 Although a builder may be able to construct the project using the building regulations drawings, further details would be required in most cases to complete the work.
 It should also be noted that a Building Regulations pack comprising drawings and building notes does not constitute a full set of construction information and should not be treated as such.

-Where proposals are particularly large or complicated you may need to appoint a Services Engineer (drainage, heating, plumbing, etc).
+Where proposals are complicated you may need to appoint a Services Engineer (drainage, heating, plumbing, etc).
 We can obtain quotations for this service and appoint on your behalf.

 Renewables and Mechanical Ventilation with Heat Recovery (MVHR) systems are becoming increasingly popular within modern developments to reduce emissions and heating/electricity bills.
 We would ensure these work with the development by working with specialists and incorporating their designs into our general arrangement drawings.
 Hayes & Partners can obtain quotations from specialists at this stage and appoint on your behalf.